Rakesh9100/CalcDiverse/Calculators/Palindrome-Calculator/README.md

 ## Features :-

-> Checks for single words and phrases (including spaces and punctuation).
+Checks for single words and phrases (including spaces and punctuation).<br>
-Displays a clear message indicating if the input is a palindrome or not.
+Displays a clear message indicating if the input is a palindrome or not.<br>
 Handles case-insensitivity (e.g., "Racecar" and "RACECAR" are both considered palindromes).

 ## Screenshots :-